metabase/metabase/docs/enterprise-guide/sql-snippets.md

 There are three options for changing snippet folder permissions:

 - **Edit access (green checkmark icon)**.
 The default setting.
-When a folder is created, all users can view, edit, and archive or unarchive the folder's snippets.
+When a folder is created, all users (who have SQL editor permissions for at least one database) can view, edit, and archive or unarchive the folder's snippets.
 - **View access (yellow eye icon)**.
 Users in groups with view access can view snippets in the folder, but not edit or archive/unarchive them.
 They can, of course, copy snippet code and create new snippets, with no effect on the existing snippets.
 - **Revoke access (red X icon)**.
 Users in groups with neither edit nor view permissions to a snippet folder will not see that folder's snippets in the sidebar, nor will any snippets in that folder appear in typeahead suggestions for those users.
+Note that if people have access to a question with a snippet they don't have permission to, they will still be able to get results from that question.
+See the discussion below on [how folder permissions work](#how-folder-permissions-work).

 ### Archiving does not affect permissions